mozilla/firefox-test-engineering/guide/software.rst

 Git also makes it very easy for multiple people to work on the same code at the same time and merge their changes together at the end.

+If you are a contributor who is completely new to distributed version control systems, you might enjoy stepping through some or all of this `fun and easy tutorial <https://try.github.io/levels/1/challenges/1>`_.

 .. seealso::

    `help.github.com <https://help.github.com/>`_
-      A great guide to getting start with Git and GitHub, which hosts most of our Git repositories.
+      A great guide to getting started with Git and GitHub, which hosts most of our Git repositories.

    `GitHub for Windows <https://windows.github.com/>`_